josephguan/scala-design-patterns/other/monad/README.md

 ## Scala Tips
-* In scala, Option/Try/Either/List are all implements of monad pattern.
+* In scala, Option/Try/Either/List are all implementations of monad pattern.

 ## Reference